demis001/puticr/README.rst

 Licenses
 ========

- The code that makes puticr is licensed under the GPL license.
+ The code that makes puticr is licensed under the MIT license.
 Feel free to use it in  your free software/open-source applications

 Issues